 Being its first production harvest, our Gesha cherries were picked at the peak of their ripeness by hand, with 3-4 separate passes.
 They dried on our raised beds, piled and covered over night and open to the mild Winter sun in Brazil for about 6-8 hours each day, for about 30 days each lot.

-Being its first-year harvest and having the plants still growing both their root system and their height a considerable amount (the trees are only three feet tall), they must split their nutrients between growing new branches, roots, and the cherries themselves.
+Being its second-year harvest (first production harvest) and having the plants still growing both their root system and their height a considerable amount (the trees are only five feet tall), they must split their nutrients between growing new branches, roots, and the cherries themselves.
 The flavors are everything you could hope from a natural processed Gesha.
 Florals and fruit notes are apparent but coming from the young trees have a soft and delicate nature to them.
-We are getting notes of strawberry, apricot, lime, orange blossom, white tea, sweet cream and nougat.

 Altitude: 1250 MSL

-After brewing this every way we could think of, we thought the C70 did it the most justice with its dense sweetness and clarity of flavors.
-It opens with sweet delicate flavors of apricot and milk chocolate, followed by soft florals like those found in a white tea and a delicate mandarin orange acidity with a sweetness of marshmallow.
-Then it cools down into fresh lime and nougat.
+After brewing this every way, we could think of we thought the C70 did it the most justice with its dense sweetness and clarity of flavors.
+It opens with sweet delicate flavors of apricot and milk chocolate.
+Followed by soft florals like those found in a white tea and a delicate mandarin orange acidity with a sweetness of marshmallow.
+Then cooling down into fresh lime and nougat.
 We love how soft this coffee is with its fruit notes while also maintaining a dense sweetness.